 Beautiful Mountain Flora and Fauna

 The above picture shows the amazing mountains surrounding the famous plateau, Paul De Serra to the western side of the island.
 Flowers grow wild in furious abundance dotting the landscape with volumes of radiant colours.
 Shades of blues, greens and browns are interrupted by volumes of tones: yellows; purples; pinks; oranges and reds.
 The great outdoors of Madeira beckons to all.
-Come and discover this wonderful magical place, bask in the sweet aromatic scents and enjoy a most delightful un-spoilt beauty: this is nature at her very best showing all who venture to the plateau, the glory of her talents.
+Come and discover this wonderful magical place, bask in the sweet aromatic scents and enjoy a most delightful un-spoilt beauty: this is nature at her very best showing all who venture to the plateau, the glory of her wares.

 The beautiful Island of Madeira is often called the floating garden and with very good reason.
 All year round we are lucky to have numerous flowers of different species growing in abundance.
 Not just in our gardens or the Islands gardens, but wildly through our acres of mountain and woodland landscape even on our rocky shores offer up a wild sunflower now and again.

 Many of the Island's flowers were originally brought here by the exploring sailors that passed as they sailed home from their adventures in foreign seas.
-A well told story reveals the sailors often gave gifts of flowers and plants in appreciation for the generosity received from the local people.
+Sailors often gave gifts of flowers and plants in appreciation for the generosity received from the local people.
 The days of bartering of course, were still very much in practice.
 Many a budding seedling was given in return for a good slug of Madeira wine.

 Bartering is still in operation in numerous small villages today especially among the farmering folk.
-The locals enjoy giving to their fellow neighbours and the lucky passer by will always be offered a homemade tipple or the delight of sweet scented fresh flowers straight from the garden.
+The locals enjoy giving and receiving from their fellow neighbours.
+To be offered a homemade tipple, freshly dug potatoes or sweet scented flowers straight from the garden is a normal practise.